 director of Racquet Cosmetics for Wilson Sporting Goods in

 serious expression at all times," he laughs.
 "I love

 color, and I love to laugh and have a good time.
-Thatís the real me."
+That’s the real

-to burn some serious calories?
+calories?
 Join the boot camp craze sweeping Milwaukee.
 These

 the beaten path

 Jorgensen never dreamed of becoming an Olympic athlete.
-Even during
+Even

-it was the marathon, then the
+First it was the marathon, then the

 Adventure racing takes the running, biking, paddling and distance

 from other endurance sports, but ramps up the challenge.